 Crowd funding has emerged as a new medium to acquire money for your business.
 The growing popularity of crowd-funding sites such as Kickstarter has made it a viable option to get you startup off the ground.
 If you are young, passionate and energetic, you have a much better chance to secure funds for you business through crowd-funding campaigns.
 Here are some of the amazing statistics on crowd funding to get you started.

 Entrepreneurs can also lease their fixed assets to get some cash for their startup.
-Never put a lot of money down that you have to spend the same amount of cash, as you would have done if you have bought the asset with a down payment.
+Never put a lot of money down that you have to spend the same amount of cash, as you would have done if you have bought the asset with a down payment, just like you do when buying a condo.
+Want to know more, click this.
 As compared to bank loans, you might have to pay a little extra for leasing but this higher cost is more than justified because you do not have to worry about the down payment.

 Your local angel investor group or network can prove to be a great source for getting your startup up and running.
 That is where your networking skills come into play.
 To secure funding from angel investors, it is important that you find angels that not only knows your industry well but also share the same interests.
 You can learn how to attract and convince angel investors to fund your startup from here.